boylesoftware/x2node-tutorial/src/TUTORIAL.md

             // add validation error if the date is a Saturday if ((new Date(value)).getUTCDay() === 6)
-                ctx.addError('Live the world alone once a week!');
+                ctx.addError('Leave the world alone once a week!');
         }

         // proceed with the value unchanged